-For instance, you run a video studio.
-A client comes to you with a fixed fee project, but you want to pay your employees on an hourly basis.
+You run a design studio and a client comes to you with a fixed fee project, but you have to pay your employees on an hourly basis.

 You agree on a project price the client pays you, for instance, 1000 dollars.
 A studio rate for a client is 5 dollars per hour, so you will totally spend 200 hours on project implementation.

 If you spend, for example, 210 hours, it's ok, as this extra time is already included in the studio rate.
 But if the budget is twice exceeded, you should discuss this situation with your client.
 So, the main task is to monitor the internal budget preventing project cost overrun.

 TMetric provides a simple solution for this task.
 You set a fixed fee billing method for the project, leave a project fee type and a payment recurrence by default and specify the project amount.
 Then you calculate an approximate budget and specify its value in the Budget size field.
 Finally, select cost rates for budget spending.

 In this case, the budget is calculated based on the employees' salaries (cost rates).
 And the difference between the project fee and the budget will be your company's profit.